ConstantineT/todo-demo-springboot2/README.md

 # Introduction
 This is a simple service for managing "Todo" tasks.
-The goal of this project is to demonstrate the Spring reactive stack.
+The goal of this project is to demonstrate the Spring stack.

 # Stack
   - Spring Boot 2
-  - Spring WebFlux
+  - Spring MVC
-  - Spring Data MongoDB Reactive
+  - Spring Data MongoDB
-  - Project Reactor

 # How to run
   - `docker run -p 27017:27017 mongo:latest` and `mvn spring-boot:run` to run the app using dockerized MongoDB instance